underscoreio/underscoreio/src/html/_posts/2016-11-24-value-discard.md

 What's perhaps surprising is that this result (`Either[Failed, Either[Failed,Unit]]`) does not match the `Either[Failed,Unit]` signature on `run`.
 It seems like this should be a compile error, or a warning, indicating our mistake.
-But code does compile without error or warning.
+But this code does compile without error or warning.

 The result of `run` is `Right(())`, signalling to us that all was well with the computation, even though we know the `log` failed.